3D scanning solutions

 Mac, Windows, Linux

-For users just getting started in CAD, this open-source parametric modeling software is a popular choice, albeit with caveats.
+For users just getting started in CAD, this open-source parametric modeling software is a popular choice.
 If you were to ask around among high school or college design students, FreeCAD is a name you’d hear often enough.
-Suitable for simple geometric designs, you’re bound to hit the ceiling of its capacities before long, and it’s also not recommended for precision design and dimensioning work which rules out its use in many industrial applications.
+While it’s suitable for simple geometric designs, you’re bound to hit the ceiling of its capacities before long, and it’s also not recommended for precision design and dimensioning work which rules out its use in many industrial applications.

 Tinkercad